Mario-SO/portfolio-blog/content/Day13.md

 ---
 date: 2023-04-20T08:51:40-04:00
 draft: false
-tags: [huff, key 💡]
+tags: [huff, key 🔑]
 title: "Day13 - Huff, learning & bonuses"
 ---

-Yooooo, first of all I want to thank anyone reading this, it keeps me motivated knowing that there is someone out there reading my posts, so thank you!
+Yooooo, first of all I want to thank anyone reading this, it keeps me motivated knowing that there is someone out there reading my posts so, thank you!

 Shoutout to [@0xMackenzieM](https://twitter.com/0xMackenzieM) who talked to me via DM giving me some feedback on my approach with this blog.
 If I ever get nearly half on the knowledge he has, don't doubt a single second that I will pay it forward.